12 Week Time Crunched Mountaineering Plan

 Caveat: You can’t get something for nothing and this plan sacrifices the aerobic base building period.
 As such this plan should not be considered as a short cut to fitness.
 It is a compromise plan for those with strictly limited time to train and/or a short time horizon.
 While it is a stand alone plan It will give better results if it comes on top of a solid aerobic base.
 If you plan to stack 2 of these plans back to back it is important to separate them with a 4-6 week strictly aerobic base building period.
 This Aerobic base period is fully explained and outlined in our book, Training for the New Alpinism.

 For specific questions about this training plan email us at email@example.com.

 IFMGA-certified Mountain Guide, Coach, and Founder of Uphill Athlete

 Mountaineer/Alpine Climber Anaerobic Threshold Test Instructions: This test determines your anaerobic threshold (AnT); which will be useful for us to help control and monitor your training.
 It should be performed at least 3 days after any hard efforts.
 You can do this either on a steep treadmill (15%), or a steep uphill.
 The test will take 30 minutes and you will need a recording heart rate monitor.
 This test requires maximal output so you need to be physically and mentally ready for a hard effort.
 You will want to be well fueled prior to testing.
 Make sure you ate your most recent meal at least 120 minutes pre-testing and ideally top up with a light carbohydrate-focused snack of about 100 calories within 30-45 minutes of beginning the test.

 Planned Time: 0:45:00

-On treadmill set@10%, Stair master or outdoors on uphill or rolling terrain.
-Hold HR to 50-90% of AnT HR for duration
+On treadmill set @10% or steeper, Stairmaster or outdoors on uphill or rolling terrain.
+Hold HR to 50-90% of Anaerobic Threshold Heart Rate for duration

 Workout #3: Strength